tardate/LittleCodingKata/python/decorating_class_methods/README.md

 Sometimes this may not matter, but sometimes it really does.
-For example, if you are using [django-rest-swagger](https://github.com/marcgibbons/django-rest-swagger), then decorators can break it's ability to gereate swagger documantation from your API methods.
+For example, if you are using [django-rest-swagger](https://github.com/marcgibbons/django-rest-swagger), then decorators can break it's ability to generate swagger documentation from your API methods.

 Fortunately, [functools.wraps](https://docs.python.org/2/library/functools.html#functools.wraps) provides
 a simple fix.
 It restores the `__doc__` and `__name__` methods to return details form the original function.